RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>This Independent Study is open for Public Research, scientific learning, and archiving.
 <br>Full Data is on <a href="https://drive.google.com/drive/folders/1GjKdNpsJSBIX9MsQgKq2FGTArDVEYFFI?usp=sharing">Google</a>, <a href="https://www.kaggle.com/amberhearddata/datasets">Kaggle</a>, Archives, and research data repositories.
 - <i>"Research data can save lives, help develop solutions and maximise our knowledge.
 Promoting collaboration and cooperation among a global research community is the first step to reduce the burden of wasted research."</i>
+- <br>"When researchers make their data public, they increase transparency and trust in their work, they enable others to reproduce and validate their findings, and ultimately, contribute to the pace of scientific discovery by allowing others to reuse and build on top of their data."</i>

 <b>Cross-Platforms Analysis:</b><br>
 Analysis is in-progress across-platforms.